 Step Name

-Cannot exceed 64 characters in length.
+Cannot exceed 64 characters.

 Datasource

-For data sources without write-through permission, click Request next to the data source to request the permission.
-For more information, see Request data source permissions.
+For data sources for which you do not have write-through permission, click Request next to the data source to request write-through permission.
+For more information, see Request Data Source Permission.

 If you do not have a Greenplum data source, click the